Colors!: Colors!

 Colors! was originally released in June 2007 as a simple homebrew painting application for the Nintendo DS.
-It was developed by Jens Andersson, a programmer and designer who was on sabbatical from the games industry and wanted to experiment with the potential of the new handheld platform.
+It was developed by Jens Andersson, a programmer and designer on sabbatical from the games industry who wanted to experiment with the potential of the new handheld platform.
 Shortly after, Rafał Piasek created an online gallery where users could upload paintings made with the program.

-Colors! quickly became one of the best-known homebrew applications on the Nintendo DS and, in September 2008, it was also released for the iPhone and iPod Touch.
+Colors! quickly became one of the best-known homebrew applications on the Nintendo DS, and in September 2008, it was also released for the iPhone and iPod Touch.
 As of August 2010, it had been downloaded almost half a million times.
 It was voted the most popular homebrew application on the Nintendo DS by readers of the R4 for DS blog.

 Development of Colors!
-DS homebrew officially came to an end in December 2010 although the official gallery still accepted submissions from DS users until 2020 and the unofficial forums remain active.
+DS homebrew officially ended in December 2010 although the official gallery still accepted submissions from DS users until 2020 when Colors!
+Gallery was discontinued.

 Colors!
 3D

 Colors!
 3D is a successor to the application Colors! for the Nintendo 3DS.
 It was released as an officially licensed application for the Nintendo eShop in North America on April 5, 2012, and in the PAL region on April 19, 2012.
 It was later released in Japan on August 21, 2013, published by Arc System Works.

 Colors!
 3D allows users to draw on five layers, each on their own stereoscopic 3D plane.
-Drawing is done on the bottom screen while the top screen displays the painting in 3D.
+Drawing is done on the bottom screen, while the top screen displays the painting in 3D.
 While drawing, players can use the various controls on the Nintendo 3DS to change layers, zoom and pan, and alter the pressure of their brush.
-Pressing the L button allows users to access a menu where they can change brush type, size and opacity, modify the layers, use the camera to provide reference and more.
-When the user is finished with their painting, they can export it to the SD card for viewing in the Nintendo 3DS Camera application.
-Users can also upload their finished creations to an online gallery, which can be viewed either on the 3DS or on the official website.
-Gallery features include use of hashtags, and the ability to follow artists and post comments.
+Pressing the L button allows users to access a menu to change brush type, size, and opacity, modify the layers, use the camera to provide references, and more.
+When the user finishes their painting, they can export it to the SD card for viewing in the Nintendo 3DS Camera application.
+Users can also upload their finished creations to an online gallery, viewed on the 3DS or the official website.
+Gallery features include hashtags and the ability to follow artists and post comments.
 Each painting also features a replay feature that allows viewers to see how it was drawn.
 The application also features local multiplayer, allowing several people to work cooperatively on a painting.

+In April 2024, the developers of Colors!
+3D collaborated with the Pretendo Network project to officially add support for the application, meaning Colors!
+3D will continue to operate as normal when using Pretendo Network.